JrenW/capstone_jingren/README.md

 ## Abstract

-Thanks to the Massive Open Online Courses (MOOCs) movement, self-learning has become more efficient by home-watching lecture videos curated by top universities around the world.
-However, few self learners can really sit through college lecture videos which commonly run for two to three hours.
-In fact, 90% of MOOCs students drop out quickly after 2-week enrollment.
-Although lecture videos are great for knowledge dissemination, its heavy length and lack of interactivity often stifles “Active Learning”, the power engine of one’s life-long intellectual growth.<br>
+Thanks to the Massive Open Online Courses (MOOCs) movement, self-learning has become more efficient by home-watching lecture videos curated by top universities worldwide.
+However, few self-learners can sit through college lecture videos which commonly run for two to three hours.
+Surprisingly 90% of MOOCs students drop out quickly after two-week enrollment.
+Although lecture videos are great for knowledge dissemination, their heavy length and lack of interactivity often stifle “active learning”, the power engine of one’s life-long intellectual growth.<br>

-With a vision to make the MOOCs experience much more ‘active’ for the benefits of self-learners, my project aims to turn passive video ‘watching’ into active video ‘reading’ by interacting with features 'with-IN' the video frame.
+With a vision to make the MOOCs experience much more “active” for the benefits of self-learners, my project aims to turn passive video “watching” into active video “reading” by interacting with features “with-IN” the video frame.
 First, this project explores various machine-learning algorithms on automatic video content extraction & learning; then apply learning results to build a web interface with features like: <br>

   1) a caption-based keyword search engine to find contents within a video; <br>
   2) a floating  ‘explorer’ to search external multimedia resources (e.g. wikipedia) while streaming the lecture video; <br>
    3) editing tool to create intra-video hyperlinks for nonlinear content navigation; <br>

-The final product is a working web app running on Flask virtual server that accepts a youtube video link and displays all three interactive learning features outlined above.
+The final product is a working web app built on python Flask framework.
+The app will accept a youtube video link and redirect to the main page where users can interact with all three interactive learning features outlined above.

 ## File System
 * app folder - contains all Flask web routes defined in 'main.py'; 'templates' folder for all htmls, and static folder for graphical icons.